ronmegini/cynerio-training/Terraform/README.md

 - [Terraform installation](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)
 - AWS CLI and credentials are required.
 - The Terraform's file extension is `.tf`.
-- `terraform init` used to initialize the terraform project including install the providers, and create the state files inside a hidden `.terraform` directory.
+- `terraform init` is used to initialize the terraform project including installing the providers, which are stored inside a hidden `.terraform` directory.
 - `terraform fmt` reformat the files to compile with terraform standards.
-- `terraform validate` is a linter tool that validate the code.
+- `Terraform validates` is a linter tool that validates the code.
 - `terraform apply` used to apply the changes.
-First it will print the changes, then you will be asked to approve, and afterthat the resources will applied.
+First, it will print the changes, then you will be asked to approve, and after that, the resources will applied.
+- After the resources are applied, Terraform creates a `terraform.tfstate` file which stores the state of the objects.
+This is the ONLY way terraform can know the status of the objects.
+For that reason, it is forbidden to modify the objects without terraform.
+- `terraform show` shows the object state from the state file.
+- `terraform destroy` will delete all the objects created by it.

 ### Syntax